coordinature/coordinature.github.io/about.md

 ## About
 1. What do we do?
+At Coordinature we are working on the following activities:
 	- ai in the field of relationships
     - transparent data collection
     - translatable data analysis